CamaraLab/STvEA/examples/mapping_tutorial.md

 Goltsev et al. used CODEX to image the protein expression of tissue sections from 3 normal BALBc mice ( <https://www.cell.com/cell/fulltext/S0092-8674(18)30904-8> ).
 In our recent preprint, Govek & Troisi et al. (<https://www.biorxiv.org/content/10.1101/672501v1>), we used CITE-seq to produce single cell mRNA and protein expression data from mice matching those in the CODEX data from Goltsev et al.

-The raw filtered count matrices for both protein and mRNA expression from CITE-seq are available on Dropbox:
+The raw filtered count matrices for both protein and mRNA expression from CITE-seq are available from these links:

 CITE-seq mRNA expression matrix for both mice: <https://www.dropbox.com/s/910hhahxsbd9ofs/gene_matrix_all_new.csv?dl=1>